KonstantinosIoannidis/Anchoring_JBEE/README.md

 ### Files

-The files are stored in two folders: Data, which contains data from the experiment and the meta analysis, and Stata, which contains the Stata code to produce every result in the paper.
+The files are stored in three folders: Data, which contains data from the experiment, Stata, which contains the Stata code to produce every result in the paper, and Qualtrics, which contains the exported experimental software.

 1. Data
    * Experimental Data.csv (*The raw data from the experiment in csv format*)